ashkanvg/cuJSON/paper_reproduced/readme.md

 ### [1, 4, and 5] - Standard JSON (One Large JSON Record)
 The cuJSON library is easily consumable.
-1. clone the repo in your directory.
+1. clone the repo in your directory and move to `paper_reproduced/` directory.
 2. follow the following command to compile your code:

 ```